 Update: Recently, Lonely Planet named The #KYBourbonTrail as one of their Top 10 destinations to visit in the US in 2018!!
 Bourbonism and tourism to Kentucky now go hand in hand, so let’s get your Bourbon Vacation rollin’!

 What is the Kentucky Bourbon Trail?

-The Bourbon Trail is a collection of nine Bourbon distilleries located between Louisville and Lexington through bourbon country and majestic horse country, each offering a guided tour of their distilleries and a bourbon tasting.
+The Bourbon Trail is a collection of nine historic Bourbon distilleries stretching between Louisville and Lexington through bourbon country and majestic horse country, each offering a guided tour of their distilleries and a bourbon tasting.
 Each tour is unique and offers a different perspective and history of the bourbon industry in Kentucky and is one of the best foodie experiences in Kentucky and is the bourbon lover’s Holy Grail!
 Even if you’re not into drinking bourbon, following along Kentucky’s historic trail can be fun for anyone and are some of the best day trips from Louisville!
 But let’s just admit it now, bourbon tastes better when you’re just steps away from the barrel!

 There is no one specific start and end, as you have there option to visit each of the distilleries as you see fit.
 Visit all nine and get a free Bourbon Trail T-shirt or pick your favorites.

 In the two weeks we were in Kentucky, we managed to visit all nine distilleries road tripping throughout the Bluegrass State.
 Here I’ll guide you through visiting all nine distilleries and which were the best distilleries to visit on the Kentucky Bourbon Trail or which you could save for a rainy day.
 Hopefully this guide will to drinking and exploring the Kentucky Bourbon Trail will give you enough reason to visit!

 In case you’re interested, PIN IT FOR LATER!!